 As the world temporarily ground to a halt in 2020, it became clear that we are not prepared for shocks worse than COVID-19.
 To prepare, we need policy change.
 This raises the question of what we know about the dynamics of policy change.
 And by extension, what these dynamics imply for attempts to achieve change.

-This post attempts to elucidate the dynamics of policy change and presents eight principles to guide policy action for the reduction of extreme risks.
+This post attempts to elucidate the dynamics of policy change and presents eight principles to guide policy action for the reduction of global catastrophic risks.
 Our recommendations should prove useful to actors inside and outside of governments and international organizations.

 Our motivation for writing this post comes from observing an increasing number of calls for preparedness which require institutional paradigm shifts of the kind that is observed mostly on centennial scales.
 Many of the risks that humanity is currently facing seem more urgent.
 We hope to contribute to accelerating the adoption of a new preparedness paradigm by reviewing what we know about policy change.